This menu is used for actions that affect how the various panes are viewed.

 The dialog box contains a table with three columns and one row for each diagram in the current project.
 A scroll bar gives access if the table is too long for the box.
-Double button??1 click on any row will select that diagram in the editing pane.
+Double button 1 click on any row will select that diagram in the editing pane.
 The three columns are as follows.

 Type.
-Lists the type of
+Lists the type of diagram.

 Name.
-Lists the name given to
+Lists the name given to the

 Description.
-Shows how many
+Shows how many nodes and

 This dialog box is not modal, which allows it to remain open while editing the model for easy navigation.